nordeck/matrix-widget-toolkit/docs/adrs/adr007-events-validation.md

 ### Joi

-It is preferred to use [Joi][joi] when we have to validate data with more complex structure.
+We prefer to use [Joi][joi] when we need to validate data with more complex structure.
 Joi provides powerful validation features.

 [Example][exampleJoiReaction] that validates the content of `m.reaction.event`: